-Bachelor programme in Physiotherapy launched by the Faculty of Public Health of the University of Debrecen is built on the experience in education of physiotherapists at the University of Debrecen.
+Bachelor program in Physiotherapy launched by the Faculty of Public Health of the University of Debrecen is built on the experience in education of physiotherapists at the University of Debrecen.
 The course is based on the University's highly trained, internationally competitive staff and excellent infrastructure in order to fulfil an international demand in health care (involving physiotherapy) training.

-Another bachelor programme launched by the Faculty of Public Health is the BSc in Public Health.
+The another bachelor program launched by the Faculty of Public Health is the BSc in Public Health.